Perth-Artifactory/slack-scroll/slack_scroll/readme.md

 ```

 To keep the display interesting, add a cron job to restart docker compose every 3hrs.
 The restart will changes up the animations (they are randomly selected from some lists).
+Use root crontab since docker is using root for security.

 ```
-crontab -e
+sudo crontab -e
 ```

 Add:

 ```
-0 */3 * * * docker compose restart -f /home/pi/slackscroll/docker-compose.yml
+0 */3 * * * docker compose -f /home/pi/slackscroll/docker-compose.yml restart
 ```